xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

    ![J-Jp-only-Global.png]({{site.baseurl}}/images/J-Jp-only-Global.png)

 Introdcued in IOS XR 7.3.1/7.4.1. with this hw-module profile enables SRv6 uSID instead of base SRH format on the node.
-This needs a router reload to be enabled.
+`A reload of the chassis is needed to configure/change any SRv6 related hw-module profile.`

 **_hw-module profile segment-routing srv6  mode micro-segment format f3216 encapsulation_**